 Official climbing season

 Early July to mid September is the official climbing season when the trails and mountain facilities are open.
-During this period the mountain is usually free of snow, the weather is relatively mild, access by public transportation is easy, and the mountain huts are operating.
-Anyone without much hiking experience is advised to tackle the mountain during the official climbing season.
-The specific dates depend on the year and trail.
-In recent years they have been set as follows:
+During this period the mountain is usually free of snow, the weather is relatively mild, access by public transportation is easy, and the mountain huts are open.
+In recent years the official season has been set as follows:

 • Yoshida Trail: July 1 to September 10